 Against this macroeconomic backdrop, stock markets returned to their upward trend, which started after the Global Financial Crisis (GFC) of 2008/09.
 In 2022, we are entering into the last part of this up cycle.
 As always in the consolidation phases of bullish cycles, risks are increasing and, in our opinion, in addition to black swans (which cannot be anticipated) there are 4 relevant risk factors:

-- 1) SARS Covid-19, Omicron, and possible variants - 2) The slowdown of the Chinese economy, mainly the property sector - 3) Inflation and interest rates within a bubbly bond sector - 4) Geopolitical risks with Russia/Ukraine, China/Taiwan, and Iran/Middle East in the lead traditional economy (inflation, capex, real assets, commodities... vs. financial assets).
+1) SARS Covid-19, Omicron, and possible variants

+2) The slowdown of the Chinese economy, mainly the property sector traditional economy (inflation, capex, real assets, commodities... vs. financial assets).